 Differential?
 What's that?
 And what's it for?
 I've been told by my service advisor that I need to get it serviced, but is that on the level?

 Do these questions sound familiar?
-They're not uncommon for MINNEAPOLIS drivers.
-A lot of us in MINNEAPOLIS don't know what a differential is or what it's for.
+They're not uncommon for PRINCETON drivers.
+A lot of us in PRINCETON don't know what a differential is or what it's for.
 Every vehicle has a differential, and, yes, it does need to be serviced.
-In fact, it's more to the operation of your vehicle than the air conditioner or windshield wipers.
+In fact, it's more important to the operation of your vehicle than the air conditioner or windshield wipers.

 A differential allows your vehicle tires to move at different speeds.
 This happens more than you think.
 The best example is when a vehicle is turning.
 The inside wheel travels a much shorter distance than the outside wheel during a turn.
 This means the outside wheel has to move faster than the inside wheel.
 Without a differential, your tires would hop and skip while turning.
 They would also lose traction in sand or snow.